rslhdyt/rslhdyt.github.io/_posts/2025-09-30-toctou-vs-dirty-read.markdown

 ## The Interview

 Today is another reason and story to share about why I always encourage my fellow peers, subordinates, and friends to accept job offers and do as many job interviews as they can.
-Not only for the chance to get a new job, but in my opinion, the most important part are the experience the knowledge from the interview itself.
+Not only for the chance to get a new job, but in my opinion, the most important part are the experience and the knowledge from the interview itself.

 Today, I had a technical interview session with a company from Japan.
 Before the interview, I had to complete a take-home test, and the interviewer asked about my code and decisions based on the project.